 So, you want your content to go viral.
 Pinterest is just the way to do it!
-The platform is growing exponentially and so should your traffic, brand and reputation.
-Going viral on Pinterest means your pin reaching more people than any of yours ever has.
-It means your pins finding its way far and wide beyond your followers.
+The platform is growing exponentially — as should your traffic, brand, and reputation.
+Going viral on Pinterest means that your pin reaches more people than your account ever has.
+It means that your pins reach far beyond just your followers.

-Hitting over 80K views per day?
-Now that’s going viral.
-But how do you create a viral pin?
+You’re going viral when you’re receiving at least 80K views per day.
+But how do you create pins for Pinterest that likely go viral?
 I’m glad you asked.
-Like successful people, successful pins also have a few things in common.
-Does your pin have what it takes?
-The best pins share three key elements; they are beautiful, interesting and actionable.
+Like successful people, successful pins have a few things in common.
+Do your pins have what it takes?
+The best pins share three key elements: they are beautiful, interesting, and actionable.

-To go viral, your pin needs to be eye-catching, have an evocative description and feature a strong call to action.
-Sharing your pins in groups with an audience that’s more than just your followers diversifies your views, and the more the merrier!
-Here’s how to create a viral pin.
+To go viral, your pin needs to be eye-catching, have an evocative description, and feature a strong call-to-action.
+Sharing your pins in groups that have an audience of more than just your followers diversifies your views — the more the merrier!
+Here’s how to create Pinterest pins to go viral.

-Pins on your screen are always arranged in columns and a vertical pin will stand out and be better laid out in a pinner’s screen.
-Almost everyone uses Pinterest on their phone, including you and me!
-We’ve all met that truncated pin you had to close up to view it in full – and rarely did.
+Pins on a screen are always arranged in columns.
+Therefore, a vertical pin will stand out.
+Almost everyone uses Pinterest on a phone.
+We’ve all come across that truncated pin that required viewing up close and in full – and we rarely do view it.

 Ever felt like just one picture doesn’t fully convey your message?
-Worry not!
+Don’t worry!
 Using long pins enables you to stack several images and tell your story in full.

 You may also like (click on the image to read more)

 They say a photo is worth a hundred words.
 Nowhere is this truer than on Pinterest.
 You rarely bother with blurry or difficult-to-read images; you simply scroll and continue.
 Your audience does the same.